December 29, 2021 (Updated: May 4, 2023)

 To understand what people are saying about your company or your competition, find the places where they’re doing that talking.
 Initially, you might have a wide search area, from social media to blogs, and beyond.
 The conversations may have distinct tones, depending on their locations.
 You might find that people don’t even talk about your industry at all on certain platforms.
-Knowing where people talk about your company can influence your advertising and marketing strategies for those locations in the future.
+Knowing where people talk about your company influences your advertising and marketing strategies for those locations in the future.

 Your marketing, social media, or content creation teams aren’t the only ones who can learn from information collected during social listening.
-Teams throughout your organization can benefit from learning more about how customers perceive the brand.
+Teams throughout your organization benefit from learning more about how customers perceive the brand.
 Share feedback with other departments like sales, product development, and higher-level management.
 You can also seek responses from those teams when deciding how to answer questions or engage with your audience online.
 They may have insights about products or processes to make the responses more valuable.

 Browse these tools to help you find a program to aid your social listening efforts: